-The recently published Merton and Buddhism is a collection of essays that contributes to the literature on Thomas Merton.
-The book offers a substantial and thorough overview of Merton's lifelong encounter with Buddhism.
+The recently published Merton and Buddhism is a collection of essays that contributes to the literature on Thomas Merton.1 The book offers a substantial and thorough overview of Merton's lifelong encounter with Buddhism.
 One article in particular by John P. Keenan, a former Catholic religious and retired Buddhist scholar, raises some critical questions concerning Merton's knowledge of Zen and its implications for current dialogue with Buddhism.
 The article is entitled The Limits of Thomas Merton's Understanding of Buddhism.
 However, more specifically than the title would suggest, it concerns the limits of Merton's understanding of Japanese Zen gleaned as it was, by the guidance of D.T.
 Suzuki.
-Since Merton's dialogue with Zen raises questions pertaining to the method of interreligious dialogue, the issues raised in Keenan's article warrant further consideration and reflection.
+Since Merton's dialogue, the issues raised in Keenan's article warrant further consideration and reflection.